 Brutal storm keeping frigid grip on much of Northeast as Buffalo struggles to cope

-The deep freeze from a deadly winter storm that walloped much of the United States will continue into the early part of the week, forecasters say, as people in western New York deal with massive snow drifts that snarled emergency vehicles and travelers across the country see cancelled flights and dangerous roads.
+More snow is expected in parts of western New York already buried by what officials area calling a "once in a generation" winter storm.
+The deep freeze in the eastern U.S. will continue until more moderate temperatures arrive Wednesday, forecasters say, as residents in the Buffalo area deal with massive snow drifts that snarled emergency vehicles and trapped some residents in their homes or cars.
+Travelers across the country continue grappling with cancelled flights and dangerous roads.

-The death toll keeps creeping up.
-The massive storm has killed at least 53 people across the United States and is expected to claim more lives after trapping some residents inside houses and cars, stranding emergency vehicles, and knocking out power to tens of thousands of homes and businesses.
+The death toll from the massive storm has risen to least 53 people across the United States.

 New York Gov. Kathy Hochul, who called out the National Guard, said almost every fire truck in Buffalo was stranded Saturday and implored people Sunday to respect an ongoing driving ban in the region.
 Officials said the airport would be shut through Tuesday morning.